 As an airport, we recognise that our operations can have an impact on the environment.
 That is why we are dedicated to implementing our environmental policy and developing procedures and initiatives to protect and enhance the environment around us.

-Belfast City Airport will work with all airport ‘stakeholders’, including statutory authorities, airlines, business partners and the local community to minimise the impact of its operations on the environment and to protect the vital natural services it provides to the Airport and wider society.
+Belfast City Airport will work with all airport ‘stakeholders’, including statutory authorities, airlines, business partners and the local community to minimise these impacts.

 - Obtaining 100% of our electricity from renewable sources

-- Saving the equivalent of 3330 plastic bottles by installing a free water fountain in terminal
+- Saving the equivalent of 3330 plastic bottles by installing a free water fountain in the terminal

 Energy Consumption and Climate Change